remotemobprogramming/remotemobprogramming.github.io/typist.md

 Don't select one command over another on your own.
 Don't selectively ignore commands.

+### Be attentive.
+Listen closely what the *rest of the team* discuss.
+Be ready to support them anytime.
+Don't distract yourself with email, twitter or instagram.

 ## How to act in the rest of the team

 ### Be intentional.